VarunDT/tswd-portfolio/final-project-part-two.md

 </script>
 Data Source: **Statista**

 **Relevance of these 2 vizualizations**: To show the kind of money that people are already making from E-sports and the vast number of professional players each game already attracts.
 The second visualization shows that E-sports viewership has already crossed the 5 million benchmark in recent years and hence E-sports streams can easily be monitized and can serve as a source of boosted income and revenue for players and streamers.
-(Can move viewership in the Groth section based on User feedback, I personally feel it is better in this section).
+(Can move viewership in the Growth section based on User feedback, I personally feel it is better in this section).

 ### Future Scope/Conclusion
 Small paragraph explaining the final argument and photos of AI trends and AR/VR development that can actually help in merging the 2 industries of traditional and digital sports.